Skip to content

 }

-This works until a process calls downloadAndSave() multiple times in short succession with the same url.
-This can cause multiple simultaneous downloads that attempt to write to the same file at the same time.
+This approach works as expected until downloadAndSave() is called multiple times in quick succession with the same url.
+Without control, it could initiate simultaneous downloads that attempt to write to the same file at the same time.

-This can be resolved with a Semaphore instance using the key parameter:
+This issue can be resolved by using a Semaphore with the key parameter:

 const semaphore = new Semaphore();